The Transamerica Pyramid (Famous U.S. Buildings Halloween Costume Series)

-Since we already featured two buildings on the East Coast I thought it would be fun to make a couple of my favorite West Coast buildings, starting with the famous Transamerica Pyramid building in San Francisco.
+Since we already featured two building costumes from the East Coast I thought it would be fun to make a couple of my favorite West Coast buildings into Halloween costumes, starting with the famous Transamerica Pyramid building in San Francisco.

 Like the previous building costumes I designed for this series, this kids costume is based on a sandwich board idea with a front and a back and few embellishments.
 Here is a diagram of how I created the pieces.
 Since it is last minute and Halloween is just around the corner, I sent the file to a local large format printer to save myself some cutting time (That’s a lot of windows!
 But please, if you’re